-At Willetton Senior High School, every student is encouraged to engage in a vital and contemporary academic life which has its origin in the valuing of knowledge and understanding.
-A broad academic program structured to engage all learners and delivered by excellent teachers it offers both challenge and success to each student.
+At Willetton Senior High School, every student is encouraged to engage in a vital and contemporary academic life which has its origin in a love of learning and the valuing of knowledge and understanding.
+A broad academic program is structured to engage all learners offering both challenge and success to all students.

 Extension, Support and Enrichment

-Over many years, the school has developed quality programs that enable students to participate at the highest level in a variety of disciplines.
-Students are encouraged and supported to extend and apply their knowledge and understanding by entering competitions, participating in extension programs conducted by experts, working in teams to represent the school and participating in a general curriculum that acknowledges the particular needs of every student.
+Our school has quality programs that enable students to participate at the highest level in a variety of disciplines.
+Students are encouraged and supported to extend and apply their knowledge and understanding by entering competitions, participating in extension programs conducted by experts and working in teams to represent the school.

-As a comprehensive school welcoming students of all abilities, Willetton SHS has a large network of support strategies catering for a diverse group of students with special needs and exceptional circumstances.
+As a comprehensive school welcoming students of all abilities, Willetton has a large network of support strategies catering for a diverse group of students with special needs and exceptional circumstances.
 Many of these students access individual education programs that allow them to participate in the school's curriculum in a manner that promotes their success.
-Some students may be granted permission to extend senior schooling over three years.

-Willetton offers extra curricular activities that enrich the school experience, such as:
+Willetton offers extra curricular activities that enrich the school experience.

 Subjects and Courses Offered at Willetton SHS

-The course selection handbooks contain overviews of the curriculum for each year group and brief descriptions of the courses that the school offers.
+The course selection handbooks contain overviews of the curriculum for each year group and brief descriptions of the courses.

 Years 7 to 10

-The school also offers specialist programs in Art and Basketball.
+The school also offers specialist programs in Computing, Basketball, Gifted and Talented and an extension program in Art.
 Students cannot select these as electives because entry is through trial, testing and/or screening.
-Current information about enrolling in these programs can be obtained by contacting the school's reception.

-Each year level has specific features within a general curriculum and you are invited to download a handbook.
-Within each is a description of courses, information on support programs and information about electives.
+Handbooks for each year group contain a description of courses, information on support programs and information about electives.

 The Year 11 and 12 Curriculum Handbooks contain detailed information about senior schooling as well as post-school options.
 Details of specific courses and how each sits within the Western Australian Certificate of Education (WACE) are provided.
-There are also links to the Curriculum Council web site and other sources of information.
+There are also links to the School Curriculum and Standards Authority website and other sources of information.